-The Housing Authority of the City of Charlotte is amending its FY2016 Moving Forward Annual Plan because it was a successful applicant in the Rental Assistance Demonstration (RAD).
+The Housing Authority of the City of Charlotte is amending its FY2016 Moving Forward Annual Plan because it was a successful applicant in the Rental Assistance Demonstration (hereafter referred to as "RAD" or "Demonstration").
 As a result, the Housing Authority of the City of Charlotte will be converting to Project Based Vouchers under the guidelines of PIH Notice 2012-32, REV-2 and any successor Notices.
 Upon conversion to Project Based Vouchers the Authority will adopt the PBV Residents Rights and Participation that cannot be altered by MTW flexibility.
-These are listed in Section 1.6.C & 1.6.D of PIH Notice 2012-32, REV-2.
-The PBV Resident Rights and Participation applicable to INLIVIAN's RAD conversion are appended to this Attachment.
+These are listed in Section 1.6.C &

+1.6.D of PIH Notice 2012-32, REV-2.
+The PBV Resident Rights and Participation applicable to INLIVIAN'S RAD conversion are appended to this Attachment.
 Additionally, the Housing Authority of the City of Charlotte is currently compliant with all fair housing and civil rights requirements and is not under a Voluntary Compliance Agreement.